Lawyers Serving Clients in the Rocky Mountain Region

 Help for clients with their natural resources and water rights

-Established in 1992, Trout, Raley, Montaño, Witwer & Freeman, P.C. concentrates its practice in the areas of water rights, natural resources and environmental law, water quality, public lands law, right of way acquisition, legislative matters and trials and appeals.
-Trout, Raley, Montaño, Witwer & Freeman, P.C. attorneys have represented a number of water providers in the acquisition and defense of rights to surface and ground water and participated in hundreds of cases before the Colorado Water Courts regarding the determination and change of water rights under Colorado law.
+Established in 1992, Trout Raley Montano Freeman Sinor Thompson P.C., d/b/a Trout Raley and formerly known as Trout, Raley, Montano, Witwer & Freeman, P.C., concentrates its practice in the areas of water rights, natural resources and environmental law, water quality, public lands law, right of way acquisition, legislative matters and trials and appeals.
+Trout Raley attorneys have represented a number of water providers in the acquisition and defense of rights to surface and ground water and participated in hundreds of cases before the Colorado Water Courts regarding the determination and change of water rights under Colorado law.
 The firm’s experience includes both resource-related and general civil litigation in state and federal courts and representation of clients before state and federal agencies.

 Click here to learn more about our areas of practice.